-Overall, sterilization surgery reduces the majority of undesirable behaviours in companion animals.
-This is evidenced by the fact that spayed and neutered animals are far less likely to be surrendered to shelters for severe behavioural issues than unaltered pets.
+Overall, sterilization surgery reduces the majority of undesirable behaviours in companion animals, so spayed and neutered animals are far less likely to be surrendered to shelters for severe behavioural issues than unaltered pets.

 Will Spay-Neuter Surgery Change a Pet’s Personality?

 According to the University of California School of Veterinary Medicine, spay-neuter surgeries don’t typically change aspects of personality such as playfulness, vocalization, hunting skills, or desire for activity.
 However, evidence suggests that some spayed pets become more docile or laid back because hormone-related anxiety and aggression are reduced or eliminated, and many pets become more affectionate after the surgery.